AcheronProject/AcheronDocs/docs/reset_article_1/reset_article_1.md

 	- The BJT version might be just a tad pricey and less available, but has a huge advantage when it comes to variety.
 There are tons of different pre-biased BJT transistors in varying packages; not only it integrates the biasing resistors (which you have to add discretely to the MOSFET circuit), the 27000 component is only available in a SOT-23 package whereas one can find pre-biased BJTs in the tinies of packages;
 	- Both versions are perfectly interchangeable performance-wise, so use them at your discretion; myself (Gondolindrim) I highly favour the BJT version as I solder my prototypes at home, meaning I don't need to solder extra resistors.
 - The "double MOSFET" circuit of figure 28 is the most user-friendly, because it implements the discharge needed for reliable re-operation of the BOOT0 charge-and-discharge mechanism -- the fact that the delayed discharge is performed means that the circuit is immediately discharged after button release, meaning the user can press the button rapidly and the circuit will work every time without problems, delivering the promise of a "truly single" action.
 This circuit substitutes the JFET circuit of figure 20; honestly, don't use these.
 JFETs are very particular components used in a small number of designs where they are absolutely needed; they are difficult to source and fairly expensive.
 Just don't.
 	- A big warning here is that, albeit the "improved reset" circuit having two interchangeable variants (BJT and MOSFET), this is not the case here.
-The fact of the matter is that the MOSFET is a much better electronic switch than the BJT is because the BJT is slow and needs a base current to work; this means that if a BJT is used, be it in the BOOT0 or the nRST portions of the circuit, the timins get messed up and it does not work as well.
+The fact of the matter is that the MOSFET is a much better electronic switch than the BJT is because the BJT is slow and needs a base current to work; this means that if a BJT is used, be it in the BOOT0 or the nRST portions of the circuit, the timings get messed up and it does not work as well.

 The usage of each circuit is of course at the discretion of the designer; my personal experience and opinion is that the vanilla circuit is fine for prototyping reasons or if the PCB you are designing is a personal project and not intended for mass production and selling.
 If the objective is user friendliness and mass selling, I definitely recommend using the JFET delayed discharge circuit.
 For 20 cents more you get a reliable single-action circuit that works as intended every time, as opposed to the "improved reset" that, albeit being single-action, can be misused if the user is not patient enough to wait 30 seconds for each action or is simply ignorant of its functioning.
 It is my opinion that a product should not be designed while supposing that the user knows its inner workings, hence why I recommend the delayed-discharge circuit.